Deferred Loan and Grant Programs

 HOME Investment Partnerships (HOME) Program and National Housing Trust Fund (NHTF) Program

-National Housing Trust Fund (NHTF) Program provides opportunities to increase or preserve the supply of multifamily rental housing for extremely low-income families.
-This program provides funding to add a supply of affordable housing to markets where there is strong evidence of an inadequate supply. up to one-third of the NHTF funding may also be used for operating assistance for eligible costs.
-Learn more about the HOME and NHTF programs
+The National Housing Trust Fund (NHTF) Program provides financing for acquisition, new construction or rehabilitation activities that increase or preserve the supply of multifamily rental housing for extremely low-income individuals and families.
+Up to one-third of NHTF funding may also be used for operating assistance for eligible costs.

-Housing Infrastructure Bonds (HIB)
+Housing Infrastructure (HI) Program

 Other Loan and Grant Programs